eficode-academy/oidc-oauth2-katas/setting-up-keycloak.md

 After having changed the client access type to `confidential`, we get a `Credentials` tab in the top menu.
 Select the `Credentials` tab.

-On the credentials page we see, that 'Client Authenticator' is set to `Client Id and Secret` and we also see the secret which has been assigned to the client.
+On the credentials page we see, that `Client Authenticator` is set to `Client Id and Secret` and we also see the secret which has been assigned to the client.
 We will need this secret later, i.e. now you know where to locate it.

 > ![KeyCloak specify client data](images/keycloak-add-client-lookup-creds-anno.png)

-**Repeat the steps above to create a 'client2'**
+**Repeat the steps above to create `client2` and `spa` client.
+For the `spa` client, configure the Access Token Lifespan to 1 minute!**